-The first in class aircraft carrier HMS Queen Elizabeth will be unable to return to Port Babcock Rosyth for class survey docking unless the Port's approaches and supporting tidal berths are dredged to restore charted Depths at these critical locations.
+The aircraft carrier HMS Queen Elizabeth & Prince of Wales will be unable to return to Port Babcock Rosyth for class survey docking unless the Port's approaches and supporting tidal berths are dredged to restore charted Depths at these critical locations.

-The programme of work involves removal of a maximum of 100,000 tonnes of naturally occurring upstream (river) and downstream (estuarial) materials brought into the area in suspension by tidal flows and distributed by tidal currents and vessel movements.
-The dredged area extends too far from the shore to enable the dredging to be undertaken by shore-based plant; therefore, marine plant with be utilised.
-A trailing suction hopper dredger will be used to undertake the dredging works, supported by a bed levelling multicat vessel.
+The programme of work involves removal of a maximum of 114,037 tonnes of naturally occurring upstream (river) and downstream (estuarial) materials brought into the area in suspension by tidal flows and distributed by tidal currents and vessel movements.
+The dredged area extends too far from the shore to enable the dredging to be undertaken by shore-based plant; therefore, marine plant will be utilised.
+A trailing suction hopper dredger will be used to undertake the dredging works, supported by a bed levelling multiact vessel.